algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/mainWeeklyReport.md

 ## Conclusion

-The team is ready for the oral on Friday.
+The team is ready for the oral presentation on Friday.
 The team is motivated to finish the project with this final presentation.
 To conclude about the project we had many challenges but we managed to present our theoretical calculations and theoretical code to the jury.

 ## Key Performance Indicators